csc-training/summerschool/hybrid/docs/01-introduction.md

 - Supercomputers consist of nodes connected with high-speed network
     - Latency `~`1 µs, bandwidth `~`200 Gb / s
 - A node can contain several multicore CPUS
-- Additionally, node can contain one or more accelerators
+- Additionally, nodes can contain one or more accelerators
 - Memory within the node is directly usable by all CPU cores

 <br>